7 Fascinating Tibetan Mastiff Fun Facts

 1. Masked history

 The Tibetan Mastiff is an ancient breed that has lived and worked in Tibet for thousands of years.
 We might never know their exact history or how they came to be.
-Still, it is believed that the Tibetan Mastiff is the ancestor of many modern-day Mastiff-type dogs.
-Tibet is very secluded and isolated; not many westerners traveled that far.
+Still, the Tibetan Mastiff is believed to be the ancestor of many modern-day Mastiff-type dogs.
+Tibet is very secluded and isolated; not many Westerners traveled that far.
 Those that did sometimes received these giants as gifts.

 After these dogs were taken back to Europe, they started mixing with domestic breeds.
 Tibetan Mastiffs genes can be found in breeds from all over the Middle East and as far as Britain.
-The first “official” specimen of this breed was brought to England in 1847, and the first US specimen arrived there in the 1950s.
+This breed's first “official” specimen was brought to England in 1847, and the first US specimen arrived there in the 1950s.

 2. Fearless guardians

 As we already mentioned, Tibetan Mastiffs were used as protectors and guardians.
 These dogs developed in two directions; one is called Do-Khyi, and the other is called Tsang-Khyi.
-The Do-Khyi was living with the villagers and had an active duty of keeping livestock safe from predators.
+The Do-Khyi lived with the villagers and had an active duty to keep livestock from predators.
 The Tsang-Khyi was given to monasteries in Tibet, and their main goal was to protect monasteries from intruders.

 Not many dogs could stand toe-to-toe with predators from Tibet.
-Imagine how powerful these dogs are if they were trusted to fight off Tibetan predators like the wolf, lynx, snow leopard, and the Tibetan brown bear.
+Imagine how powerful these dogs would be if they were trusted to fight off Tibetan predators like the wolf, lynx, snow leopard, and Tibetan brown bear.

-One of the best guard dog breeds in the world is the Turkish Kangal.
+The Turkish Kangal is one of the best guard dog breeds in the world.
 Check out their full profile - Kangal dog breed.

 3. Dwight D. Eisenhower nearly had them

 There is an urban legend about two Tibetan Mastiffs given to President Eisenhower in the late 1950s.
-Apparently, the Dalai Lama sent a gift to the United States.
+The Dalai Lama sent a gift to the United States.
 That gift was two Tsang-Khyi Tibetan Mastiffs given to the President.

-That gift faced a lot of backlash from the public, and there isn’t much information about those dogs.
-Apparently, they were given away to a farm because they couldn’t be kept in the White House.
+That gift faced much backlash from the public, and there isn’t much information about those dogs.
+They were given away to a farm because they couldn’t be kept in the White House.
 China and Tibet have very complicated relations.
 Even then, the Chinese ambassadors insisted that keeping these dogs would be a political statement from the Eisenhower administration.
 We might never know the exact truth, but we would love to find it out.

 4. Unique coat

 Most dogs shed regularly and year-round.
-During the shedding season (spring and fall), they shed their entire undercoats.
-Tibetan Mastiffs are different, and they only blow out their undercoat once a year.
+They shed their entire undercoats during the shedding season (spring and fall).
+Tibetan Mastiffs are different; they only blow out their undercoats once a year.
 It is believed that this is an evolutionary adaptation to their extreme environment.

 Do you like reading about large guard dogs?
 Check out this article - Russian Bear Dog.